Regional Chief Marlene Poitras

 Chief Sinclair is a well connected and regarded member of the Opaskwayak Cree Nation (OCN, Manitoba) and co-chair of Manitoba’s Northern Economic Development Strategy.
 As a Director at NAC, Chief Sinclair works to deepen the company’s relationship with Canada’s First Nations while linking economic development and partnerships opportunities with Indigenous communities to create new employment opportunities in Canada’s evolving Cannabis industry to First Nation members.
 Since 2002, he has worked with aboriginal groups focused on corporate development for major natural resource projects related to hydro, mining, oil and gas.

-Former Regional Chief Isadore Day
+Former Chief Isadore Day

 He was Chief of Serpent River First Nation since being elected in 2005.
-Chief Day has a combined total of 15 years in leadership.
+Former Chief Isadore Day has a combined total of 15 years in leadership.
 Public service ideas and dedication have seen him involved in various boards, committees, and volunteer positions over the past two decades.
-With a list of diverse attributes and skills, Regional Chief Day has been welcomed at many tables to share in efforts to make constructive change for the Anishinaabe and First Nations at the Regional and National levels in recent years.
+With a list of diverse attributes and skills, Former Chief Isadore Day has been welcomed at many tables to share in efforts to make constructive change for the Anishinaabe and First Nations at the Regional and National levels in recent years.
 Known as hard hitter on the issues, he has a demeanor that seeks to find ways to highlight and uplift the dignity of others.

-Today, Chief Day is quite active on many files in all policy sectors at the local level and provincially.
-His main focus at all tables with government, academiaand industry is First Nation rights, health, social, economies, infrastructure, Quality of Life – and overall, Nationhood — based on all facets of what a nation embodies.
+Today, Former Chief Isadore Day is quite active on many files in all policy sectors at the local level and provincially.
+His main focus at all tables with government, academic and industry is First Nation rights, health, social, economies, infrastructure, Quality of Life – and overall, Nationhood — based on all facets of what a nation embodies.
 He sees political justice as being the main goal for First Nation leaders and is emphatic that the Indian Act is colonial oppression and at the root of what must change in all First Nations.
 He is practical with both high level policy, and will forever remain a strong grassroots First Nation leader.

 Tsuut’ina First Nation Councilor & Treaty Consultant